nikola-bodrozic/portfolio/README.md

 in console create user **admin** with password **123** and assign `ROLE_ADMIN`
 * `php app/console fos:user:create admin admin@example.com 123`
 * `php app/console fos:user:promote admin ROLE_ADMIN`
+* now you have credentials to create users on web site by clicking on register in menu

 #### Description
 * Admin creates users